-The Batchwood Estate is owned by St Albans City and District Council, and the leisure facilities there are managed on their behalf by Leisure Connection.
-It consists of the golf course, the tennis and leisure centre, the Batchwood Bowls Club and, in Batchwood Hall, the Batchwood Nightclub managed by Raminul.
+The Batchwood Estate is owned by St Albans City and District Council, and the leisure facilities there are managed on their behalf by 1Life.
+It consists of the golf course, the tennis and leisure centre, the Batchwood Bowls Club and Batchwood Hall.
+As from mid-December 2020, the Hall has been taken over by the NHS as a Covid-19 vaccination centre.

 Within the area of the golf course there is an 11-acre wood, which is largely managed by Friends of Batchwood on a voluntary basis.